 AI has some very interesting potential in detecting and preventing crimes, but I have trouble seeing how it would do so without some major privacy issues.
 It's fun to think about though.

 Let's say a machine learning system was allowed access to everyone's browser history and purchase activity at minimum.
-Actually, since this is for funsies, how about it also tracks your texting & phone conversations, your emails... basically all of your tech activity.
+And, since this is for funsies, how about it also tracks your texting & phone conversations, your emails... basically all of your tech activity.
 Just humor me and don't care about privacy for a minute.

 Actually let's quickly address privacy stuff now to get the boring stuff out of the way.
 If, and this is a big if, we could keep the data completely anonymous and closed off from everything but the machine learning system, then there should be no issue with this data being collected.
 But even still, bugs and especially hackers are serious concerns.
 If bugs arise, it would be very hard to debug without looking at the associated data.
 Maybe you keep data private until that point but nobody's going to like the uncertainty here.
 And if hackers find ways to exploit the system and expose people's private data, then we are in some serious shit.